Does Car Insurance Cover Battery Replacement and Damage?

 • EV-Specific Endorsements — Some insurers offer battery-specific add-ons or endorsements that extend protection beyond standard comprehensive and collision.

-• Extended Service Agreements — Tesla and many third-party providers offer flexible extended warranty subscriptions that can cover battery-related repairs after the factory warranty expires.
+• Extended Service Agreements — Tesla and many third-party providers offer extended warranty plans covering battery-related repairs after the factory warranty expires.
+This pairs well with mechanical breakdown insurance for comprehensive post-warranty protection.

 Pros